Bannerlord-Modding/Documentation/docs/_csharp-api/savesystem/README.md

 The community should decide how to handle ``saveBaseId`` collisions.

 ## Alternative approach - JSON serialization
-Instead of relying on the `SaveableTypeDefiner` that will lock the save file, the community found out another method of saving data without the issue, by using JSON serialization.
+Instead of relying on the `SaveableTypeDefiner` with it's necessity of pre-defining things like containers, the community found out another method of saving data, by using JSON serialization.
 ```csharp
     public class CustomJSONBehavior : CampaignBehaviorBase
     {